Night Vision (NVG)

 In what situations do you use night vision goggles (NVG)?

-- Night operations and low-light missions: As soon as visibility is reduced, everything changes.
-With night vision goggles, you maintain control of your surroundings whilst others rely on torches or their reaction times.
+- Night-time operations and low-light missions: As soon as visibility is reduced, everything changes.
+With night vision goggles, you retain control of your surroundings whilst others are reliant on torches or their reaction times.
 In urban environments with fluctuating light conditions, this provides a clear advantage in terms of positioning and timing.

-- Milsim and extended night operations (48 hours+): During the night phases of milsim events, visibility is no longer a luxury, but a necessity.
+- Milsim and extended night operations (48 hours+): During the night-time phases of milsim events, visibility is no longer a luxury, but a necessity.
 Reliability, battery life and comfort are what determine whether you remain operational.
-Lightweight NVGs with external battery packs and a stable mounting setup ensure prolonged use without causing fatigue.
+Lightweight NVGs with external battery packs and a stable mounting system ensure prolonged use without causing fatigue.

 - Professional use and serious applications: In this segment, performance is key.
 IR detection, a low signature and compatibility with IR lasers and illuminators are essential.
 Gen 2+ and Gen 3 systems with high gain and low halo values deliver the standard performance in this area.